Data Quality

 - indsl.data_quality.rolling_stddev_timedelta(data: Series, time_window: Timedelta = Timedelta('0 days 00:15:00'), min_periods: int = 1) Series

 Rolling standard deviation computed for the time deltas of the observations.
-The purpose of this metric is to measure the amount of variation or dispersion in the frequency of time series data points.
+This metric aims to measure the amount of variation or dispersion in the frequency of time series data points.

 data – Time series.